dimsemenov/PhotoSwipe/README.md

 - Runs on modern desktop browsers, including Internet Explorer 8 and above.

+- From v3 can be run within a div on your page as well as "full screen".

 - Multiple input options including swipe gestures (both mouse and screen touches), keyboard control and an interactive on screen toolbar.

 - Responsive to device orientation changes.